sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-If true, the ingress will not have authentication
+If true, the ingress will not have authentication even if `.spec.modules.auth.provider.type` is SSO or Basic Auth.

 ## .spec.distribution.modules.ingress.overrides.ingresses.forecastle.host

 ### Description

-The host of the ingress
+Use this host for the ingress instead of the default one.

 ## .spec.distribution.modules.ingress.overrides.ingresses.forecastle.ingressClass

 ### Description

-The ingress class of the ingress
+Use this ingress class for the ingress instead of the default one.

 ## .spec.distribution.modules.ingress.overrides.nodeSelector

 ### Description

-The node selector to use to place the pods for the ingress module
+Set to override the node selector used to place the pods of the Ingress module.

 ## .spec.distribution.modules.ingress.overrides.tolerations